matan2010/WeatherAppBackend/README.md

 - Comprehensive **API documentation** (via tool Postman).
 - **User Authentication** implementation for secure access and personalized features.

-Here's a sample section you can add to your `README.md` file to explain how to run your project and start Celery:

----

 ### Running the Project

 To run the weather app project, follow these steps: